Codecademy/docs/content/tensorflow/concepts/math/math.md

 In TensorFlow, **math operations** are fundamental for performing various mathematical computations on tensors.
 Tensors are multi-dimensional arrays that can be manipulated using various operations.

 TensorFlow offers a rich set of mathematical operations under the `tf.math` module.
-These operations include arithmetic operations, trigonometric functions, exponential functions, and more.
+These operations include including arithmetic, trigonometric and exponential functions, and more.

 Here are some of the key mathematical operations available in TensorFlow: